The Faith (American band): Musical style

-Washington D.C.'s The Faith took hardcore punk to new places in the early 1980s.
+The Faith took hardcore punk to new places in the early 1980s.
 Even during their existence, their music hinted at what was to come, softening the standard-issue hardcore approach somewhat with better-developed melodies and a more inward-looking perspective.
 To be sure, it was high-energy, high-velocity punk, but its subtle deviations from the norm opened up new vistas for the D.C. scene.

 They were influenced heavily by the first wave of US and UK punk rock.
-Though the sound of the late '70s can still be heard in their demos, The Faith are leaner, faster and more direct than their predecessors.
+Though the sound of the late '70s can still be heard in their demos, the Faith are leaner, faster and more direct than their predecessors.
 Chris Bald would write most of the lyrics while Michael most of the music.
 Chris defined their lyrics as "very personal, all I can really write about is things that influence me in my life.
 Whatever influences our lives is what we write about."
 Reason for which they never really were interested in writing about politics as many other bands, if not all, were doing it.